frejlarssen/Feynman/thoughts_checkpointing.md

 It probably takes some time to build circuit.
 We should benchmark multiple runs of simulate, with different input/output for the same circuit.

+### How is it autotuning?
+For example QFT have all history generating gates in the first time step.
+Is this time step split into chunks?

+Iterative algorithms like qwalk and AA would split in chunks more intuitively.